No matter how strong your back, there are some things you were not meant to carry.

-Awhile back, Shannan and I interrupted a beautiful drive along Alabama Highway 157 to wander through Ray White’s Antique Cars.
+Awhile back Shannan and I interrupted a beautiful drive along Alabama Highway 157 to wander through Ray White’s Antique Cars.
 Mr. White’s lot gives new meaning to the adage, “Beauty is in the eye of the beholder.”
 Ray specializes in “fixer-uppers.”
-Like the old Chevrolet you see in the picture, his classics are awaiting the kind of treatment that brought Dorothy’s Tin Man back to life.
+Like the old Chevrolet in the picture, his classics are awaiting the kind of treatment that brought Dorothy’s Tin Man back to life.

 While most of Mr. White’s treasures are lined up as if they could be driven off the lot, this old Impala was resting under a heavy burden.
 It was a burden it was not designed to carry.

 As I wandered around that car, I began to think about all the things God does not intend for us to carry:

 - Worry: Don’t let worry weigh you down.
 God says, "cast all your anxieties on him."
 1 Peter 5:7

 - Blame: God forgave you.
 That’s your motivation to release others.
 Colossians 3:13

 - Anger: Take anger, wrath, and malice and throw them out the window.
 Colossians 3:8

 - Revenge: “Vengeance is mine,” God says.
 So let it go!
 Romans 12:19